26 Sep 2019

-Following London Mayor Sadiq Kahn’s commitment to roll out 4G services on the Tube by 2019, I’ve launched a series of five blogs exploring the key challenges BAI has experienced installing similar services in cities like New York, Toronto and Hong Kong.
-Where part one focused on the issue of air quality, today I’ll be taking a look at how large-scale infrastructure projects can be completed without any disruption of train timetables.
+We have launched a series of five blogs exploring the key challenges BAI has experienced installing similar services in cities like New York, Toronto and Hong Kong.
+Where part one focused on the issue of air quality, today we will be taking a look at how large-scale infrastructure projects can be completed without any disruption of train timetables.

 Adapting to 24-hour transport

-Underground metros are busy places – the London Underground, for instance, sees an annual ridership of 1.379 billion passengers and five million journeys every day.
+Underground metros are busy places – the the New York subway, for instance, sees an annual ridership of 1.680 billion passengers.
 Many cities operate train services that stop for just a few hours a night, and some even run 24/7.
-In Hong Kong, there are lines that close at 1:00am before resuming service as early as 3:30am, while last year in London, 24-hour tubes were introduced on five lines on Friday and Saturday nights.
+In Hong Kong, there are lines that close at 1:00am before resuming service as early as 3:30am.

 Popular with passengers, this provision of almost constant service presents transport authorities with a challenge – how can they find the time to conduct essential maintenance without disrupting the timetable?
 Furthermore, how do they integrate the new technologies required to modernise their offering?